ubccr/xdmod-ondemand/docs/upgrade.md

 does it for the page impressions that were ingested during the current run of `xdmod-ondemand-ingestor`.
 This speeds up the overall ingestion.

-### Fixing the `Unknown` location

-Prior to 11.0.0, a location name would display as The code used to determine whether a location is considered 'Unknown' was mistakenly using the value unknown instead of NA, which is the value set during the normalization step.

 ### Configuration File Changes

-The `etl/etl_data.d/ood/application_map.json` file is renamed to `etl/etl_data.d/ood/application-map.json` and updated with additional application mappings.
+The upgrade renames `etl/etl_data.d/ood/application_map.json` to `etl/etl_data.d/ood/application-map.json` and updates it with additional application mappings.
 See [this page](recategorizing-applications.md) for information on how to recategorize applications.